Skip to main content

 Scenario 3: Emergency rollback

-Quickly rolling back from a problematic build:
+Quickly roll back from a problematic build by downgrading the global active policy:

 1